 Florida is one of the best places in the nation for installing solar panels.
 The combination of excellent sun exposure, the solar tax credit, a great net metering policy, and some of the strongest financing options in the U.S. allows homeowners to see an excellent return on their investment when they install residential solar panels in Florida.

 The cost of installing solar panels is now more than 80% lower than it was 10 years ago, so the financial benefits of installing solar panels are better than ever.
 On average, Florida solar panels pay back their cost in under 9 years and earn homeowners thousands of dollars in savings over their estimated 25- to 30-year lifespans.

-The average cost for an installed residential solar system in Florida is currently $10,718 after claiming the 26% federal solar tax credit.
+The average cost for an installed residential solar system in Florida is currently $11,020 after claiming the 26% federal solar tax credit.
 This is $2.48 per watt.
 However, there is some variance in solar prices in different parts of the state.
 The graph below shows the average cost of installed solar systems in your part of the state.